By Rick Steves

 - Expect no-hassle boarding.
 For the vast majority of Europe’s trains, you stroll (or dash) right to your boarding platform, ticket or pass in hand, without any check-in formalities.
 The main exception is the Eurostar English Channel train, which has an advance check-in deadline (30 minutes before departure) and an airline-style security procedure.
 You may find simple preboarding security or ticket checks in a few other places.
 In Spain, for instance, your tickets will be checked and luggage scanned before you access the platform to board fast AVE trains.
-Many stations in Britain now require you to slide your paper ticket or tap your barcode on a turnstile reader both to enter and exit the boarding areas (if you’re traveling with a rail pass, just show it to the attendants at these gates), and train doors close 30 seconds before departure.
-Some night trains have conductors checking tickets at the doors to each car.
+Many stations in Britain now require you to slide your paper ticket or tap your barcode on a turnstile reader both to enter and exit the boarding areas (if you’re traveling with a rail pass, just show it to the attendants at these gates), and train doors close 30 seconds before departure.& The Netherlands’ chipkaart tickets must also be tapped on the card reader both when entering and exiting the station.
+Across Europe, some night trains have conductors checking tickets at the doors to each car.